 In 2016, The Arts Alliance held Creative Washtenaw Votes!, an arts advocacy training session and Candidates’ Town Hall in partnership with Creative Many Michigan and the Nonprofit Leadership Alliance of Eastern Michigan University.

 Sarah Triplett of Creative Many Michigan, Deb Polich of The Arts Alliance and Susan Booth of Nonprofit Leadership Alliance led a two-hour Arts and Creative Industries and Education Advocacy Training seminar, focusing on how to move the creative agenda forward in the public and private arena.

 During the Creative Washtenaw Votes!
 Town Hall, 34 candidates running for office in Washtenaw County engaged in a conversation on how they, if elected/reelected, intend to influence policy and investment in the creative sector to spur economic growth, retain talent, attract businesses, residents and visitors, enhance education, and build quality of life and place.
 The Town Hall was moderated by David Fair, Morning Edition host of WEMU 89.1 FM.

-In even election years, The Arts Alliance convenes a Candidate Forum, inviting all candidates running for office to represent constituents in Washtenaw County.
+The Arts Alliancer regularly convenes a Candidate Forum, inviting candidates running for select offices on the ballot in Washtenaw County.
 The candidates engage in a conversation on how they, if elected/reelected, will influence policy and investment in the creative sector to spur economic growth, retain talent, attract businesses, residents and visitors, enhance education, and build quality of life and place.
 These forums are open to the public.